-- Always follow care label directions when they are available. - Use the Fluff Air cycle, or line dry rubber, plastic, delicate, and heat-sensitive fabrics (see page 10). - The last few minutes of all cycles are without heat to make the load easier to handle. - To help reduce wrinkling, remove the load from the dryer as soon as tumbling stops.
-This is especially important for permanent press, knits, and synthetic fabrics. - Overdrying can cause shrinkage, static cling, and damage to some fabrics. - Refer to pages 17-20 for information about: - sorting clothes for drying - choosing load sizes - drying tips - using dryer fabric softeners - saving energy - drying special-care items.
+- Always follow care label directions when they are available. - Use the Fluff Air cycle, or line dry rubber, plastic, delicate, and heat-sensitive fabrics (see page 10). - The last few minutes of all cycles are without heat to make the load cooler to handle. - To help reduce wrinkling, remove the load from the dryer as soon as tumbling stops.
+This is especially important for permanent press, knits, and synthetic fabrics. - Overdrying can cause shrinkage, static cling, and damage to some fabrics.

+- Check the EASY CLEAN 100[TM] lint indicator window.
+If full, refer to page 12 for cleaning.

+- Refer to pages 19-22 for information about:

+- sorting clothes for drying

+- choosing load sizes

+- drying tips

+- using dryer fabric softeners

+- saving energy

+- drying special-care items.